a2ys/legacy-blog/src/content/blog/learning-c.md

 ---
 author: Aayush Shukla
 pubDatetime: 2023-12-31T15:00:00Z
-title: Mastering the Basics of C
+title: Mastering C Programming - Part 1 - The Basics
-slug: mastering-the-basics-of-c
+slug: the-basics-of-c
 featured: true
 draft: false
 tags:
-  - c
+  - mastering-c
   - programming-tutorials
 description:
-  Mastering the Basics of C - A dive into the C Programming Fundamentals
+  A dive into the C Programming Fundamentals
 ---

+### Part of a series on [Mastering C Programming](http://blog.a2ys.dev/tags/mastering-c)

 Welcome to the exciting world of C programming!
 Whether you're a budding programmer or looking to strengthen your foundation, understanding the fundamentals is the key to mastering this versatile language.